WICG/background-sync/explainer.md

 </html>
 ```

-'suggestedInterval' is, as its name implies, a suggestion.
+`suggestedInterval` is, as its name implies, a suggestion.
 The UA makes no guarantee as to when the sync event may be called.
 If an event is non-`repeating`, then `suggestedInterval` is meant to suggest when the sync event should run.  `urgent` requests are higher priority than non-urgent requests.
 Use an `urgent` request to send an email or tweet, while non-urgent requests are useful for occassional synchronization.

 Because `urgent` requests might be less resource-friendly, they cannot be `repeating`.